estii20/water-cycle-quiz/README.md

 The hover color used for the buttons is also `#e4e170`, to give a cohesive visual.

-The next button and start button are `#0000FF` a bright blue to contrast well with the background colors.
+The next and start button are `#0000FF` a bright blue to contrast well with the background colors.

 The quiz area background uses the background image of hills and sky to complement the subject of the water cycle.